Any digital inclusion project, programme or intervention is likely to have this question high on their agenda.

 - housing tenants reporting no confidence to make a benefit claim online

 For each dataset we listed the wards that were above or below the average for that indicator.
 This gave us six lists that illustrated the likelihood of digital exclusion, with some wards appearing multiple times across those six lists.
 We used this as the measure to give us our aggregated view of digital inclusion/ exclusion.

 The 11 wards that appeared four or more times were listed in the report and these became the wards where the Board agreed that we would focus our digital inclusion activity.
 After discussions with colleagues in Housing and further analysis of data from their annual home visits survey we added one additional ward plus three of the council’s six priority neighbourhood areas.

 This was agreed in our 2019 report to the Scrutiny Board, however we added the following caveat: “We are taking an 80/20 approach to our targeted work.
 80% of our work will be in these priority geographic areas but we retain 20% flexibility to work outside of these areas if we identify priority groups who are at high risk of digital exclusion”.

 A flexible approach

 Even after three years of looking at data from national and local indicators, we wanted to retain some flexibility in our approach.
 We used the evidence to establish our remit and focus for 100% Digital Leeds at a programme level.

 We know who we are focusing on and where we are targeting our work.
 We also have the flexibility to adapt and respond as we work with partners across the city because we recognise that digital inclusion is a multi-faceted issue that changes as people’s life circumstances change or as society changes around them.

-Our latest work in this area is with Communities of Interest and colleagues in Health and Care to better understand digital inclusion through the prism of health inequalities and Population Health Management.
+Our latest work in this area is with communities of interest and colleagues in health and care.
+The aim is to better understand digital inclusion through the looking at health inequalities and population health management.